fergbrain/countdown-timer/readme.txt

 </ul>
 </li>`

-The plugin also has a built-in widget you can use instead of the above code.

-If you want to call the timer from within the WP Loop, make sure The Loop function is enabled in the plugin configuration and then insert:
+If you want to call the timer from within the WordPress Loop, make sure The Loop function is enabled in the plugin configuration and then insert:

 `<!--afdn_countdownTimer-->`

-where you want the timer displayed.
+where you want the timer(s) displayed.

 You can also create a single event by using:

 `<!--afdn_countdownTimer_single("ENTER_DATE_HERE")-->`

-replacing "ENTER_DATE_HERE" with the appropriate PHP strtodate() parseable string.
+replacing "ENTER\_DATE\_HERE" with the appropriate PHP strtodate() parseable string.

 == Frequently Asked Questions ==